CodeWorksFrance/kata_devops_book_store/README.md

 Web application repo for devops training

-Shouls be deployed to Azure at : https://library-d4eecwefagbxhyfp.francecentral-01.azurewebsites.net/
+Should be deployed to Azure at : https://library-d4eecwefagbxhyfp.francecentral-01.azurewebsites.net/